Policy No. 1 - MEMBERSHIP

 G-3 If complainant has filed a similar grievance with a chartered state association at or near the same time as that filed with NAPPS, NAPPS shall hold such grievance in abeyance until notified that the chartered state association has resolved the complaint.

 H. Procedure For All Grievances After Submission to Chairperson

-H-1 The Chairperson shall give written notice to the Respondent of the Grievance and the date the reply is due, and send a copy of the grievance to the Respondent by reliable means The Respondent must reply in writing, together with all supporting documentation to the Chairperson.
+H-1 The Chairperson shall give written notice to the Respondent of the Grievance and the date the reply is due, and send a copy of the grievance to the Respondent by first class mail and any additional means the Chair deems appropriate.
+The Respondent must reply in writing, together with all supporting documentation to the Chairperson.
 The reply must be received within fourteen (14) days from the date of the Chairperson’s letter containing the complaint, or within such additional time as the Chairperson, in his/her discretion may grant for good cause shown.
 If no reply is received, Respondent is then in violation of Policy 4, Section M and the matter shall then be submitted to the Board of Directors.